Welcome to today's edition of the Rush 24-7 podcast.

 What with all this talk of Satan out there?

-But he didn't sing Sympathy for the Devil.
+But he didn't sing sympathy for the devil.

-I also would have loved for him to sing Brown Sugar.
+I also would have loved for him to sing brown sugar just to irritate Muchel because she doesn't like sugar.

 Greetings, folks.

-How are you, Rush Limboy?
+How are you, Rush Limbaugh?

 And already, already, wait a minute.